SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 27 April, 2024
+### 📅 Sunday, 28 April, 2024
 ------
 ### Events
 ------
-As of my knowledge cutoff date in early 2023, specific events scheduled for April 27th in the United States can vary greatly from year to year.
-Here are some types of events that could occur on that date:
+As of my knowledge cutoff date in early 2023, annual events in the USA that might be scheduled for April 28 could vary from year to year.
+Here are some types of events that could potentially be held on April 28:

-- **Sports Games**: Professional or college sports events could be taking place, such as Major League Baseball (MLB) games, NBA playoffs, or MLS matches.
-- **Conferences and Trade Shows**: Industry-specific conferences, trade shows, or professional meetings might be scheduled.
+- **Workers' Memorial Day:**
+  - A day of remembrance and action for workers killed, disabled, injured, or made unwell by their work.
+  - Observances can include memorials, conferences, and community services.

+- **Sports Events
 ### Positive Qoute
 ------
-"Every sunrise is a new chapter in your story waiting to be written 🌅✍️💖"
+"Every day is a fresh start, a new opportunity to shine.
+Embrace your light and let it guide you! ☀️💫✨"